 - Comfort Others–Take what you learn in your times of hurt and use it to comfort others.
 “God of all comfort, who comforts us in all our affliction so that we will be able to comfort those that are in any affliction with the comfort with which we ourselves are comforted by God.
 2 Corinthians 1:3-4.
 God gives us comfort when we are hurting so we can comfort others when needed.

-Friends, I’m an experienced traveler on the lonely road of pain and heartache.
+Friend, I’m an experienced traveler on the lonely road of pain and heartache.
 However, I want you to know you can get off that road and travel a new path!
 A path that God is waiting for you to join Him on and a path full of hope because you remember who you are in Him!
-Be well, friend.
+Be well.

 Horace Williams Jr.

 It is amazing how God prepared me to write my next book on pain and suffering five years ago.
 The book offers hope and encouragement to many of those who have read.
 Challenging readers to look deep within and see what God wants to accomplish in their life-even in their pain.
-If you’d like to learn more, you can get a copy of this book endorsed by Sheila Walsh by clicking on the image below.
-I pray you are encouraged as you read.
+If you’d like to learn more, you can get a copy of this book endorsed by Sheila Walsh by clicking on the image below. ( Now on Sale thru Christmas) I pray you are encouraged as you read.
 Have a blessed holiday season!